 Universality in Galton-Watson processes and CSBPs.
 Part 3 (Sections 8-9) is devoted to studying universality and proving Theorems 1.1 and 1.2.
 For Galton-Watson processes, we use our simplified convergence results to show that there exists a Galton-Watson process with a "universal" family size distribution (Theorem 8.1).
+Namely, we show that there exists a Galton-Watson process X such that any (sub)critical CSBP that remains finite almost surely can be obtained by appropriately rescaling X and taking a subsequential limit.

-The proof that the scaling dynamics of CSBPs becomes linear and purely dilatational when expressed in terms of the Lévy triple associated with the branching mechanism comes down to a simple calculation (Proposition 9.1).
-We then show that the map from Lévy triple to solution is bicontinuous in a particular sense, proving a continuity theorem for CSBPs (Theorem 9.3).
-From this and our study of
+Moreover, our analysis of the coagulation dynamics associated with Galton-Watson processes yields a simple and striking observation regarding the scaling dynamics of CSBPs.
+Namely, the scaling dynamics of CSBPs becomes linear and purely dilatational when expressed in terms of the Lévy triple associated with the branching mechanism (Section 9).
+We show that the map from Lévy triple to solution is bicontinuous in a particular sense (Proposition 9.1), and infer the existence of universal CSBPs whose subsequential scaling limits yield all possible critical and subcritical CSBPs (Theorem 1.2 above, restated precisely as Theorem 9.4).